unsnetworks/ubiaccess_server/README.md

 # **UbiAccess Server**

 UbiAccess server is a highly-extensible, open-source Node.js framework with MVC pattern.
 It enables you to create dynamic end-to-end REST APIs for web front-end and mobile app with little or zero coding in less than 30 seconds.
+Relational database such as MySQL and Oracle can be accessed with only a few steps.

 ###